datawire/forge/README.md

 ### Deploying

-The `doit` script has the code necessary to deploy the local code into whatever kubernetes cluster your kubectl happens to be point at.
-NOTE:
+The `deploy` script has the code necessary to deploy the local code into whatever kubernetes cluster your kubectl happens to be point at.

-This will create/overwrite a deployment and a service named blackbird.
+NOTE: This will create/overwrite a deployment and a service named blackbird.

 ### Running the frontend locally: